The Benefits of Sending Kids to Camp

 - Did you feel guilty or sad?
 Or elated?

-Drop me a comment below, I’d love to hear about your experiences and what you learned!
+- Drop me a comment below, I’d love to hear about your experiences and tips!